David Klotz

 David Klotz is an American composer and music editor.
 He won eight Primetime Emmy Awards.

 Career

 David graduated from Emerson College in 1994.
 He formed a band Fonda, along with Aaron Ryder and Emily Cook.
 In 2001, he wrote and performed the title song to Robert Rodriguez's film Spy Kids.
 In 2016, he formed a synth-based band DREAM SYSTEM 8, along with singer Erica Elektra.

 In 2020, David co-composed the score for the Netflix film The Prom, along with Matthew Sklar.
-Most recently he teamed up Morgan Kibby to compose the score for the Netflix series The Watcher.
+Most recently he teamed up with Morgan Kibby to compose the score for the Netflix series The Watcher.